domRiddle/ASF/Configuration.md

 ***

 `Dictionary<keyType, valueType>` - A map that maps a key specified in its `keyType`, to value specified in its `valueType`.
 In JSON, it's defined as an object with key-value pairs.
+Keep in min that `keyType` is always quoted in this case, even if it's value type such as `ulong`.

-Example for `Dictionary<string, byte>`: `"SteamUserPermissions": { "76561198174813138": 3, "76561198174813137": 1 }`
+Example for `Dictionary<ulong, byte>`: `"SteamUserPermissions": { "76561198174813138": 3, "76561198174813137": 1 }`

 ***